 - Break the eggs into 4 separate ramekins.

 - Swirl the water briskly to form a vortex and slide an egg into the centre of the vortex.

 - Cook the egg for 2-3 minutes and then remove with a slotted spoon.

 - Repeat with the other eggs, one at a time, re-swirling the water before you slide in the eggs.

 - Spread some sauce on each muffin, scrunch a slice of whatever you chose on the muffin, and top with an egg.

 - Spoon over the remaining hollandaise and serve at once.

-- See instructions above in the blog post
+- See the instructions above in the blog post

-* Disclaimer ~I received two nights accommodation with breakfast at the Melrose Arch Hotel
+* Disclaimer ~I received two nights of accommodation with breakfast at the Melrose Arch Hotel

 1 Melrose Square, Melrose Arch, Johannesburg